pelocpp/cpp_clean_performant_secure/Clean_Performant_Code/Secure_Programming/Readme_Secure_Tools.md

 Der Visual C++ Sanitizer kann folgende Fehlerursachen aufspüren:

- * Alloc/dealloc mismatches and new/delete type mismatches
+ * Alloc/dealloc mismatches and new/delete type mismatches.
- * Allocations too large for the heap
+ * Allocations too large for the heap.
- * `calloc` overflow and `alloca` overflow
+ * `calloc` overflow and `alloca` overflow.
- * *Double free* and use after free
+ * *Double free* and use after free.
- * Global variable overflow
+ * Global variable overflow.
- * Heap buffer overflow
+ * Heap buffer overflow.
- * Invalid alignment of aligned values
+ * Invalid alignment of aligned values.
- * `memcpy` and `strncat` parameter overlap
+ * `memcpy` and `strncat` parameter overlap.
- * Stack buffer overflow and underflow
+ * Stack buffer overflow and underflow.
- * Stack use after return and use after scope
+ * Stack use after return and use after scope.
- * Memory use after it's poisoned
+ * Memory use after it's poisoned.

 #### Installation des Address Sanitizers <a name="link4"></a>